Ansam56/GraduationProject/README.md

-# TUBA - Developing an Online Platform for Managing Quranic Schools in Palestine
+# TUBA - Developing An Online Platform For Managing Quranic Schools In Palestine

 ## About the Project
 TUBA is a web application designed to facilitate the management of Quranic schools in Palestine.
 The platform simplifies administrative processes, helps Quran teachers track students' progress, and enhances communication between school administrators, teachers, and students.